SufficientlySecure/offline-calendar/README.md

 # Offline Calendar

 Lets you add calendars to the Calendar app, which are not synchronized and are accessible only on the device itself.
-Create the calendar in this app and it will then be available in the Calendar app.

 Based on Private Calendar by Harald Seltner, found on Googlecode (http://code.google.com/p/private-calendar/).
 Improved to work on Android >= 2.2.